The Philadelphia Community Tap Project

 Darrell Clarke: City Council, District 5

-In 2014, these myriad efforts scaled into The Philadelphia Community Tap Project, a unified platform of education and performance opportunities.
-Although the project is decidedly local in its goal to bring free tap dance programs to the people of Philadelphia, the project has always looked outward, by connecting Philadelphia tap dancers and musicians with internationally- renowned percussive artists from around the world.
+In 2014, these myriad efforts scaled into The Philadelphia Community Tap Project, a sustainable platform of education and performance opportunities.
+Although the project is decidedly local in its goal to bring free and low-cost tap dance programs to the people of Philadelphia, the project has always looked outward, by connecting Philadelphia tap dancers and musicians with internationally- renowned percussive artists from around the world.

-The 2014 project, led by Dorothy Wasserman, proved the success of the tap dance and live music educational concept, from the classroom to the stage.
+In 2014, the first year of the Philadelphia Community Tap Project, Dorothy Wasserman led a group of twenty adults through the process of learning a piece of choreography and bringing it to the stage with live music.
+This first experiment proved the success of the tap dance and live music educational concept, from the classroom to the stage.
 Since that first year, the PCTP has successfully executed three more yearly educational residences and culminating concerts for 25-40 adults each year, led by internationally-renowned choreographers Heather Cornell, Max Pollak and Ray Hesselink and Philadelphia jazz musicians.